eduardofischermath/homemade_financial_instruments/ISSUES.md

 ## ISSUE #0028py OPEN

-An idea for printing a tree, specially good for when the data are dicts or otherwise good things to represent in boxes of strings.
+An idea for printing a tree, specially good for when the data are dicts or otherwise good things to represent in boxes of strings, and also easier to program that the ideas in ISSUE #0018py.
 Below how a example with simple/minimal boxes (no decorations around the data) could look like:

 a: 1
 b: 100
 |___L___a: 100